-Memory Size: Supports 240pin DDR2 of 512MB, 2GB, 4GB, or 8GB.
+Memory Size: Supports 240pin DDR2 of 512MB, 1GB, 2GB, or 4GB.

-6.1.1 Replacing the Memory Module
+6.1.1 Installing Memory Module

-- 1. Shutdown the RAID controller using the "Shutdown Controller" function in proRAID Manager GUI. - 2.
-After RAID controller is shutdown, power off the switches of the 2 Power Supply Fan Modules.
-Then disconnect the power cables. - 3.
-Disconnect any Fibre cable from the controller module, and then remove the Controller Module from the slot. - 4.
-Remove the memory module from the RAM socket of the RAID controller by pressing the ejector clips until the memory module pops out of the socket. - 5.
+- 1. Shutdown first the RAID controller.
+Turn off the switch of the power supplies and unplug all power cords. - 2.
+Loosen the thumbscrews of the controller module then pull out the controller module. - 3.
+Remove the memory module from the RAM socket of the RAID controller by pressing the ejector clips until the memory module pops out of the socket. - 4.
 Align the new memory module into the socket.
 Make sure the notch is aligned with the key on the socket itself.
 With the ejector clips in open position, press down the memory module into the socket until it sinks into place.
-The ejector clips will automatically close to lock the memory module. - 6.
-Reinsert the Controller Module. - 7.
-If the RAID subsystem has dual (redundant) RAID controllers, repeat Steps 3 to 6 to replace/upgrade the memory of the other Controller Module. - 8.
-Reconnect the Fibre cable(s) to the Controller Module(s).
-Reconnect the power cables and power on the 2 switches of the Power Supply Fan Modules.
+The ejector clips will automatically close to lock the memory module.